Falcon-1998/FullStackDevelopment/README.md

 4) span tag :: unlike div it takes on the required space

-5) id vs class :: id is used when we are sure we use it only once, but classes can be reused.
+5) id vs class :: id is used when we are sure we use it only once, but classes can be reused. you can use both, every property of class will be overriden by id.
 Resources ::: Giphy.com for gifs and Cooler for finding colors.
 6) Text Shadow :-- text-shadow : -5px 5px black
                 (left-right) x-axis   (up-down) y    blur   color of shadow1